 The Township's policy is to first apply restricted resources when an obligation is incurred for purposes for which both restricted and unrestricted net assets are available.
-None of the Township's reported restricted net assets reported by the Township were by enabling legislation.
+None of the restricted net assets reported by the Township were by enabling legislation.